Who is KSI fighting after Joe Fournier?

 All you need to know about this weekend’s event

-YouTube star KSI returns to the ring on Saturday, fighting boxer and businessman Joe Fournier at the O2 Arena.
+YouTube star KSI returns to the ring on Saturday, fighting boxer and businessman Joe Fournier at Wembley Arena.

 KSI (real name Olajide Olatunji) has taken on Logan Paul twice in the past and most recently fought gamer FaZe Temperrr, winning via knockout in January.
 His rematch with Paul – a win that followed their initial draw – is the only professional bout of his career, with the rest having been exhibitions.